ravidziv/academic-kickstart/docs/website-maintenance.md

 Update `lastmod` in `content/_index.md` when the homepage changes meaningfully.
 Preserve actual publication dates; do not refresh them to make papers look new.
-The homepage search title is `Ravid Shwartz-Ziv | AI Research`; keep employer details in the page copy and structured profile rather than the title tag.
+The homepage search title is `Ravid Shwartz Ziv | AI Research`; keep employer details in the page copy and structured profile rather than the title tag.
+The preferred display name has no hyphen.
+Keep `Ravid Shwartz-Ziv` in `alternate_names` and in publication metadata where that spelling is part of the published citation.
 `enableRobotsTXT` and `layouts/robots.txt` expose the sitemap to crawlers.
 The static checker validates the three topic pages, their canonical URLs, unique descriptions, `robots.txt`, and preservation of the talk/publication archives.